Understanding the Income Measures Report

 In addition, only adults are included in the report.
 Any individuals under the age of 18 are excluded from the report, even if they are the head of household.

 The client's project start income must also be recorded in the HMIS, or the client will be excluded from the report entirely.
 Missing income information at exit or most recent annual assessment, however, will not result in the client being excluded from the report.
+In addition, please note that income is calculated based on the change from Project Start Date to the most recent Annual Assessment and that changes recorded as an Interim Update will not be included in this report.

 Why doesn't the income measure report match the income numbers on my CoC-APR?